 I always had a fascination with lighthouses.
-As a kid I knew lighthouses mostly from looking at pictures as I grew up in a landlocked country.
-I didn’t see one up close and personal until I was 18 and on a graduation trip in the Netherlands.
-When I moved to West Coast of the United States in my early 20s and the fascination grew and now living up here in the San Juan Islands, I get to visit by lighthouses every time the fancy strikes.
-We have two of them right here on San Juan Island, and two more are accessible by boat on outlying islands without ferry service.
+As a kid I knew lighthouses mostly from looking at pictures because I grew up in a landlocked country.
+I didn’t see one up close and personal until I was 18 on a graduation trip in the Netherlands.
+When I moved to West Coast of the United States in my early 20s the fascination grew.
+Now that I live up here in the San Juan Islands, I get to visit lighthouses every time the fancy strikes.
+We have two of them right here on island, and two more are accessible by boat on outlying islands.

 Cattle Point Lighthouse

 Driving down to the south end of San Juan Island, you will come down the hill to views of rolling grass-covered sand dunes giving way to brilliant blue waters.
 And right there in between the two sits the tiny white-washed structure of the Cattle Point Lighthouse!
 If you are lucky, the resident bald eagle will have taken up the spot on top of the lantern, surveying the landscape.
 A short walking trail weaving through the dunes brings you right up to the light.

 The existing structure was built in 1935 and almost collapsed from erosion in the recent past.
 The lighthouse has been re-enforced and stabilized in 2017, thus it once again stands glorious and sturdy in its spot.
 The views are fabulous and wildlife watching is abundant.

 Some of the rocks off of Cattle Point are home to Stellar sea lions.
 If the wind is just right, you can listen to their roaring and you might see some of them frolicking in the waters below.
 Seals, river otters, eagles and waterfowl are abundant.
 There is even a chance to see killer whales!
 Watch as the boats go by braving the strong currents during tidal changes.
 Come visit and stay for a while.

 Lime Kiln Lighthouse